 The agreement governing the Line of Credit requires the Company to maintain certain financial covenants, including a maximum leverage ratio, a minimum asset coverage ratio, a maximum capitalization ratio, a minimum interest coverage ratio and a minimum consolidated EBITDA.
 The agreement also includes certain other restrictions, including restrictions limiting additional indebtedness, dividends, stock repurchases, transactions with affiliates, capital expenditures, asset sales, acquisitions, mergers, liens and encumbrances and other restrictions.
 Additionally, the agreement contains other provisions, including affirmative covenants, representations and warranties and events of default.
-As of March 31, 2005, the Line of Credit was amended to provide that the covenant to maintain a minimum consolidated interest coverage ratio did not apply to the first quarter of 2005.
-As of March 31, 2005, the Company was in compliance with the covenants and the terms of the Line of Credit agreement.
+As of June 30, 2005, the Company was in compliance with the covenants and the terms of the Line of Credit agreement.

 The total origination fees incurred in connection with the Line of Credit were \$1,263,000 and are being amortized into interest expense over five years (the term of the Line of Credit agreement).
-The unamortized origination fees were \$1,158,000 as of March 31, 2005 and have been included in other assets in the accompanying consolidated balance sheet.
+The unamortized origination fees were \$1,095,000 as of June 30, 2005 and have been included in other assets in the accompanying consolidated balance sheet.